galawaydude/data-place/100 operating-systems/Process Management.md

     - Longer jobs may never get to run if a steady stream of shorter jobs keeps arriving.
     - ==The biggest issue is that the exact CPU burst time of a process cannot be known in advance.
 This makes the true SJF algorithm impossible to implement in a real-world general-purpose OS.==

+So obv, as said above, we cannot know the burst time of a process before hand, so, we try to calculate it mathematically.